barebox/barebox/Documentation/user/state.rst

 - all kinds of NAND and NOR flash memories (mtd)
 - MRAM
 - EEPROM
-- all kind of SRAMs (backup battery assumed)
+- all kinds of SRAMs (backup battery assumed)

 For classic MTDs (NOR/NAND/SRAM), a partition is required and understood by the Linux kernel as well to define the location inside the device where to store